Malka Lee: Personal life

 Lee was born into a Hasidic family in Monastrishtsh, Galicia where her parents Frieda Duhl and Chaim Leopold gave her a religious upbringing.
 During World War I Lee and her family fled to Vienna.
 During this time she attended the Gymnasium where she studied German and Hebrew.
 After the war, the family returned to Poland.
 Her father considered Lee's literary ambitions an 'irreligious act,' so in response in 1921, at the age of sixteen, Lee emigrated to New York completely alone.

 In New York, Lee worked in a sweatshop as a seamstress.
 Through this role she was introduced to the workers movement, and realized her potential to impact society using her voice.
-Lee wanted to be an activist, so from 1921-1922 she studied at the Jewish Teachers Seminary.
+Lee wanted to be an activist, so from 1921 to 1922 she studied at the Jewish Teachers Seminary.
 Until 1923, she furthered her studies and attended courses at Hunter College and City College in New York.

 She married writer Aaron Rappaport, with whom she had two children, Joseph (b.
 1924) and Yvette (b.1937).
 Lee and Rappaport owned and managed a bungalow colony in High Falls, New York, where many Yiddish intellectuals and writers came together.
 After Rappaport's death in 1966, Lee married Moshe Besser.

 Malka Lee died in New York on March 22, 1976.